Simucube/simucube-docs.github.io/docs/Tuner/Download.md

 # Download Tuner

-Download the latest version of [Simucube Tuner](https://simucubetunerdownloads.s3.eu-west-1.amazonaws.com/SimucubeTunerSetup.exe).
+This is a direct [download link](https://simucubetunerdownloads.s3.eu-west-1.amazonaws.com/SimucubeTunerSetup.exe) to the latest Simucube Tuner app.

 ## User guides